nusrobomaster/nusrobomaster.github.io/docs/nav-teams/Waffle-Dudes.md

 **Chen Yao**

+Hello everyone, my name is Chen Yao, a year two Mechanical Engineering student.
+With an avid interest in robotics from years of experience with my school robotics team.
+After participating in various national competitions, I feel that I am rather familiar and comfortable with robotics systems.
+Nonetheless, I do hope to further build up my knowledge and expertise throughout the course of this project.
+Additionally, I have a good sense and knowledge in tools handling which I hope to apply to the small-scale robots that we’ll be working with in this competition.

 **Matthew Ong**

 Hi, I am a Year 2 Mechanical Eng student.
-Main goal of joining the competition is to have fun and learn something at the same time.
+Little experience in robotics - only had a short course with Lego Mindstorm back in secondary school.
+Main goal of joining this project is to have fun and learn something new at the same time.

 **Haikal**